Summer Classes through the Acadeum Consortium

 - You believe you may be behind in your degree requirements (at least 30 credits should be earned each year).

 - You are trying to improve your class standing for financial aid purposes…one credit can make a big difference!
 Stafford loan amounts are determined by the number of earned credits.
 See the chart below:

 - 0-29 earned credits= up to $5,500 per year as a dependant

 - 30-59 earned credits= up to $6,500 per year as a dependant

 - 60+ earned credits= up to $7,500 per year as a dependant

 - Pell-eligible students might receive additional Pell funding by taking six or more credits over the summer at Saint Rose.

 - You are trying to graduate early.

 - Summer courses are discounted.
-Pay only $472 per credit as opposed to $1,163 per credit in the academic semesters.
+Pay only $485 per credit as an undergraduate student.

 - You’re trying to lighten your credit load in the fall if you are scheduled to take a particularly demanding course.